Human–computer interaction: Introduction

 Humans interact with computers in many ways, and the interface between the two is crucial to facilitating this interaction.
 HCI is also sometimes termed human–machine interaction (HMI), man-machine interaction (MMI) or computer-human interaction (CHI).
-Desktop applications, internet browsers, handheld computers, and computer kiosks make use of the prevalent graphical user interfaces (GUI) of today.
-Voice user interfaces (VUI) are used for speech recognition and synthesizing systems, and the emerging multi-modal and Graphical user interfaces (GUI) allow humans to engage with embodied character agents in a way that cannot be achieved with other interface paradigms.
-The growth in human–computer interaction field has led to an increase in the quality of interaction, and resulted in many new areas of research beyond.
-Instead of designing regular interfaces, the different research branches focus on the concepts of multimodality over unimodality, intelligent adaptive interfaces over command/action based ones, and active interfaces over passive interfaces.
+Desktop applications, web browsers, handheld computers, and computer kiosks make use of the prevalent graphical user interfaces (GUI) of today.
+Voice user interfaces (VUIs) are used for speech recognition and synthesizing systems, and the emerging multi-modal and Graphical user interfaces (GUI) allow humans to engage with embodied character agents in a way that cannot be achieved with other interface paradigms.

 The Association for Computing Machinery (ACM) defines human–computer interaction as "a discipline that is concerned with the design, evaluation, and implementation of interactive computing systems for human use and with the study of major phenomena surrounding them".
-An important facet of HCI is user satisfaction (or End-User Computing Satisfaction).
+A key aspect of HCI is user satisfaction, also referred to as End-User Computing Satisfaction.
 It goes on to say:

 "Because human–computer interaction studies a human and a machine in communication, it draws from supporting knowledge on both the machine and the human side.
 On the machine side, techniques in computer graphics, operating systems, programming languages, and development environments are relevant.
 On the human side, communication theory, graphic and industrial design disciplines, linguistics, social sciences, cognitive psychology, social psychology, and human factors such as computer user satisfaction are relevant.
 And, of course, engineering and design methods are relevant."
+HCI ensures that humans can safely and efficiently interact with complex technologies in fields like aviation and healthcare.

 Due to the multidisciplinary nature of HCI, people with different backgrounds contribute to its success.

 Poorly designed human-machine interfaces can lead to many unexpected problems.
 A classic example is the Three Mile Island accident, a nuclear meltdown accident, where investigations concluded that the design of the human-machine interface was at least partly responsible for the disaster.
-Similarly, accidents in aviation have resulted from manufacturers' decisions to use non-standard flight instruments or throttle quadrant layouts: even though the new designs were proposed to be superior in basic human-machine interaction, pilots had already ingrained the "standard" layout.
+Similarly, some accidents in aviation have resulted from manufacturers' decisions to use non-standard flight instruments or throttle quadrant layouts: even though the new designs were proposed to be superior in basic human-machine interaction, pilots had already ingrained the "standard" layout.
 Thus, the conceptually good idea had unintended results.

 Human–computer interface

-The human–computer interface can be described as the point of communication between the human user and the computer.
+A human–computer interface can be described as the interface of communication between a human user and a computer.
 The flow of information between the human and computer is defined as the loop of interaction.
 The loop of interaction has several aspects to it, including: